 Similarly, there’s been a lot of activity around poverty reduction lately – regionally, provincially and nationally.
 The Halifax United Way has led the work to develop a Poverty Reduction Strategy for Halifax Regional Municipality.
 This work convened 6 action groups, including a Food Security Solutions Task Team!
 The final report from this work is due to be released this month.
 For more information, see the United Way website.
 In its 2017-2018 Business Plan, the NS Department of Community Services stated an intended outcome ‘Clients are able to meet their basic needs’ and identified the development of a blueprint to break down poverty in Nova Scotia as an intended action.
 The federal government has expressed a commitment to develop a National Poverty Reduction Strategy as well – see here for more information.

 On a regional scale, within Halifax, the Halifax Food Policy Alliance (HFPA) has been moving forward with a draft Food Charter for Halifax.
-Here is an overview of public engagement activities which took place on October 30, 2017.
-Since that time, HFPA has held an engagement session with HALIFAX municipal staff as well.
-HFPA hopes to move forward by working with HALIFAX towards a food strategy to improve food security and food systems in our region.
+HFPA has held an engagement session with HALIFAX municipal staff, and hopes to move forward by working with HALIFAX towards a food strategy to improve food security and food systems in our region.
 At the same time, conversations are happening in other parts of the province about developing food charters and about initiatives like the Mobile Food Market.
 And in Southeast New Brunswick, a Food Pledge has been created to engage individuals and organizations in regional food security – see here for more information.

 The Halifax Food Policy Alliance has developed several policy backgrounder documents to communicate important information, issues and opportunities to key decision makers.
 The documents can be found here and cover these topics: